genossen/peoples-permacomputer/README.md

    microcontroller kits, like the Arduino Uno or Mega.

 Each of these four approaches manages to present a view of the fundamentals of computing from a different perspective.
+It seems to us, at least, that there are various competing demands that must be balanced delicately in order to run a community organisation.
+There is no 'one size fits all'.

+A mnemonic can be derived from the four computer models we humbly offer up to solve your computing woes:

+- THE DREAM
+- THE OLDER BROTHER
+- THE SALVAGE
+- THE CHEAP + NASTY

+to be continued...